 How to Use Mobile Tools to Improve Nutrition Around the World

 The second of the UN’s Sustainable Development Goals (SDGs) is “Zero Hunger.”
-Its objectively, predictably, is to “end hunger, achieve food security and improved nutrition, and promote sustainable agriculture.”
+Its objective, predictably, is to “end hunger, achieve food security and improved nutrition, and promote sustainable agriculture.”

 But when it comes to nutrition, more than just hunger is at play.
 The effects of good nutrition on a population can spread other SDGs, such as good health and well-being (SDG #3) and even poverty reduction (SDG #1).